maid/maid/README.md

     0 1 * * * /bin/bash -li -c "maid clean --silent"

 Both Mac OS X and Ubuntu support callbacks when folders are changed, and that may be a forthcoming feature in Maid.
 That said, I find `cron` to take care of most of my needs.

-## Sample

-For a sample rules file, run:

-    maid sample

 ## Warranty